KohaILS/koha-manual-zh-cn/source/opac.rst

 the record, save the record to your lists, add it to your cart or send to a device (using a QR code).

+Another option that will appear on this right hand side bar (if a library is allowing purchase suggestions) is the ability to 'Suggest for Purchase'.
+Clicking this link will bring the user to the Purchase Suggestion form to fill out.

 |image961|

 Clicking 'More searches' will show the list of libraries you entered in